 “Dietitians are there to provide expert knowledge but nutrition is everyone’s responsibility, particularly in our climate of chronic disease where what we eat plays a huge part in the management.”

 The reality is that doctors are in an ideal position to educate patients about nutrition.
+They truly are the gate-keepers of health.
 Doctors come into contact with patients of all ages, demographics and health states and as trusted health professionals, there is a real opportunity to promote good nutrition, as part of a wider preventative approach to health.
 Beyond that, if doctors are able to competently assess a patient’s nutritional intake and behaviour, it may help to identify key causes of common presentations such as gastro-oesophageal reflux disease, migraine and fatigue 4,5,6.
 Dr Ayan Panja, co-founder of the RCGP Prescribing Lifestyle Medicine Course with Dr Rangan Chaterjee, gives a pertinent example of this, recalling a 36 year old patient, who improved his symptoms of dyspepsia and abdominal bloating,

 “The answer was obvious…His diet wasn’t great; it contained lots of cereal, sandwiches and pasta dinners – usually eaten quickly, standing up or on the go.
 I knew exactly what I could do to help him.
 I felt sure that in 4-6 weeks he’d tell me he felt a lot better”